 Do you realize how much our big economy relies on small business?
-As we celebrate National Small Business Week, let’s take a look at exactly how much small businesses impact the U.S. economy and more specifically how StreetShares small business owners and veteran business owners make an impact.
+Let’s take a look at exactly how much small businesses impact the U.S. economy, and more specifically how StreetShares small business owners and veteran business owners make an impact.

 Many people think most of the hiring done by U.S. companies and most of the employees are at very large businesses like Google, IBM or Home Depot.